lobe/web-bootstrap/README.md

 ![](https://github.com/lobe/web-bootstrap/raw/niceDeveloperExperience/assets/header.png)

-Lobe is an easy to use free tool to help you start your machine learning projects.
-Find out more [here](http://lobe.ai/).
+[Lobe](http://lobe.ai/) is an easy to use free tool to help you start working with machine learning.

 This project was created to help you bootstrap your Lobe project on the web.
 Built with [React](https://reactjs.org) and [Tensorflow.js](https://www.tensorflow.org/js).